hpcleuven/VscDocumentation/source/leuven/wice_advanced_guide.rst

     $ module load worker/1.6.12-foss-2021a-wice

-If instead you want to launch Worker jobs from an interactive job running on wICE, you can use the ``worker/1.6.12-foss-2021a`` module (but do make sure this is the version installed *specifically* for wICE.
+If instead you want to launch Worker jobs from an interactive job running on wICE, you can use the ``worker/1.6.12-foss-2021a`` module.
+But do make sure this is the version installed *specifically* for wICE, which you can check by looking at the installation directory of worker.
+For example, the path returned by ``which worker`` should start with ``/apps/leuven/rocky8/icelake`` or ``/apps/leuven/rocky8/sapphirerapids`` or ``/apps/leuven/rocky8/zen4-h100``.

 Also note that the Worker support for Slurm is not yet complete.
 Both the ``-master`` option for ``wsub`` and the ``wresume`` tool currently